yasoob/intermediatePython/targeting_python_2_3.rst

     import foo as foo

-I know it’s function is the same as above listed code but it is vital for making your script compatible with python 2 and 3.
+I know it’s function is the same as above listed code but it is vital for making your script compatible with Python 2 and 3.
 Now examine the code below :

 .. code:: python

     try:
-        import urllib.request as urllib_request  # for python 3
+        import urllib.request as urllib_request  # for Python 3
     except ImportError:
-        import urllib2 as urllib_request  # for python 2
+        import urllib2 as urllib_request  # for Python 2

 So let me explain the above code a little.
 We are wrapping our importing code in a try except clause.
-We are doing it because in python2 there is no urllib.request module and will result in an ImportError.
-The functionality of urllib.request is provided by urllib2 module in python2.
-So now when in Python2 we try to import ``urllib.request`` and get an ``ImportError`` we tell Python to import urllib2 instead.
+We are doing it because in Python 2 there is no urllib.request module and will result in an ImportError.
+The functionality of urllib.request is provided by urllib2 module in Python 2.
+So now when in Python 2 we try to import ``urllib.request`` and get an ``ImportError`` we tell Python to import urllib2 instead.

 The final thing you need to know about is the ``as`` keyword.
 It is